-Complete the sentence: According to the Decree on Basic Safety Standards Radiation Protection, an area is classified as supervised area if in this area it is possible to receive an annual effective dose of...
+Complete the sentence: According to the Decree on Basic Safety Standards Radiation Protection, an area is classified as a supervised area if in this area it is possible to receive an annual effective dose that is...

-- more than 1 mSv, but less than 6 mSv
+- higher than 1 mSv, but lower than 6 mSv

-- more than 6 mSv, but less than 10 mSv
+- higher than 6 mSv, but lower than 10 mSv

-- more than 10 mSv, but less than 20 mSv
+- higher than 10 mSv, but lower than 20 mSv

 - Should a risk inventory and evaluation (RI&E) always be performed by the radiation protection officer?